 If we do have to change something we will keep things backwards compatible for a period of a few years.

 We expect you to extend base classes to build your UI as it is a best practice to use Agile UI.

 Agile UI is designed with corporate use in mind.
 The main aim of the framework is to make your application consistent, modern and fast.

-We understand the importante of testing and all of the Agile UI components come fully tested across multiple browsers.
-In most cases browser compatibilty is defined by the underlying CSS framework.
+We understand the importance of testing and all of the Agile UI components come fully tested across multiple browsers.
+In most cases browser compatibility is defined by the underlying CSS framework.

 With Agile UI we will provide you with a guide how to test your own components.